West Kelowna Real Estate News!

 A national sales-to-new listings ratio of between 40% and 60% is generally consistent with a balanced national housing market, with readings below and above this range indicating buyers’ and sellers’ markets respectively.
 That said, the balanced range can vary among local markets.

-Considering the degree and duration that the current market balance is above or below its long-term average is a more sophisticated way of gauging whether local housing market conditions favour buyers or sellers.
+For that reason, considering the degree and duration that market balance is above or below its long-term average is a better way of gauging whether local housing market conditions favour buyers or sellers.
+Market balance measures that are within one standard deviation of the long-term average are generally consistent with balanced market conditions.

-The number of months of inventory is another important measure of the balance between housing supply and demand.
+The number of months of inventory is another important measure for the balance between housing supply and demand.
 It represents how long it would take to liquidate current inventories at the current rate of sales activity.

-The actual (not seasonally adjusted) national average price for homes sold in December 2017 was just over $496,500, up 5.7% from one year earlier.
-The national average price is heavily skewed by sales in Greater Vancouver and the GTA, two of Canada’s most active and expensive markets.
-Excluding these two markets from calculations trims almost $116,000 from the national average price to just under $381,000.
+The national average price is heavily skewed by sales in the GVA and GTA, two of Canada’s most active and expensive markets.
+Excluding these two markets from calculations cuts almost $108,000 from the national average price, reducing it to $383,000 and trimming the y-o-y decline to just 2%.

 – 30 –